gitlabhq/gitlabhq/doc/README.md

 - [System hooks](system_hooks/system_hooks.md) Notifications when users, projects and keys are changed.
 - [Update](update/README.md) Update guides to upgrade your installation.
 - [Welcome message](customization/welcome_message.md) Add a custom welcome message to the sign-in page.
+- [Reply by email](reply_by_email/README.md) Allow users to comment on issues and merge requests by replying to notification emails.

 ## Contributor documentation